New Zealand cricket team in South Africa in 1953–54: First Test

 The first Test match of the series was played at Kingsmead Cricket Ground in Durban, beginning on 11 December 1953.
-South Africa's Neil Adcock and New Zealand's Guy Overton made their Test match debuts during the match.
+South Africa's Neil Adcock and New Zealand's Guy Overton made their Test match debuts.

 South Africa gained a "great advantage" by winning the toss and chose to bat on a wicket which Wisden said "became more difficult as the match progressed".
 They scored 437 runs before declaring their innings complete after 115 overs.
 An opening century-partnership between Jackie McGlew and John Waite provided a foundation for the innings, with Roy McLean and Ken Funston also adding 135 for the fourth wicket, McLean top-scoring with an innings of 101.
 In reply, New Zealand finished the second day's play on 70 for the loss of 2 wickets (70/2) with captain Geoff Rabone unbeaten on 40 runs.

 After a rest day on 13 December, Rabone completed his first century in Test cricket, scoring 107 in an innings which lasted over six hours, but New Zealand were all out for 230, and were asked to follow on.
 Off spin bowler Hugh Tayfield took six wickets for the cost of 62 runs (6/62) from his 36 overs, and Wisden reported that both he and leg spinner Clive van Ryneveld, who took three wickets, turned the ball "sharply" and "bowled with sustained accurately".
-After losing two quick wickets at the end of the third day's play, they were all out for 149, losing the match by an innings and 58 runs.
+After losing two quick wickets at the end of the third day's play, New Zealand were all out for 149 in their second innings, losing the match by an innings and 58 runs.
 Rabone, who "again resisted strongly", top-scored with 60 in New Zealand's second innings and batted for 9¾ hours of the 11¼ that New Zealand batted for.